 God’s love be with you all.
 Amen.

 God loves us so much and desires that none us should perish, for he said: “Say to them, As I live, declares the Lord GOD, I have no pleasure in the death of the wicked, but that the wicked turn from his way and live; turn back, turn back from your evil ways, for why will you die, O house of Israel?”
-(Ezekiel 33:11 ESV) We see the same thing in the New Testament where we read: “The Lord is not slow concerning his promise, as some regard slowness, but is being patient toward you, because he does not wish for any to perish but for all to come to repentance.”
-(2 Peter 3:9 NET)
+(Ezekiel 33:11 ESV) We see the same thing in the New Testament where we read: “The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
+(2 Peter 3:9 KJV)

-Now, who is one “who knew no sin” and was recorded “in the volume of the book”?
-Wasn’t it Jesus Christ our Savior who took upon himself the sins of the world?
+So, who is he “who knew no sin” and was recorded “in the volume of the book”?
+Wasn’t it Jesus Christ who took upon himself the sins of the world?
 “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
 (John 3:16-17 KJV)

 From what we can gather from that passage above, Jesus in a sense was saying: “For as Jonah was. …so shall the Son of man be.”
 Now, to see what it was like for Jesus in the heart of the earth, we need to see how it was for Jonah himself.
 “Then Jonah prayed unto the LORD his God out of the fish’s belly, And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.”
 (Jonah 2:1-2 KJV)